 - Belfries of Belgium and France.
 I was in Brugge which is part of the serial site, but I had no idea at the time.
 I’ll revisit another town someday to officially count it.

 - Jesuit Block and Estancias of Córdoba , Argentina.
 I visited here in 2005 before I started traveling full time.
 I had no idea what world heritage sites were and I took no photos.

 - The Aeolian Islands, Italy.
 I sailed past on a cruise ship and watched Stromboli erupt.
 I took no photos and I never set foot on land.

 13) I have had several near misses.
 Sites which I wanted to visit but, for whatever reason couldn’t.
-The most notorious for me was the Archaeological Sites of Bat, Al-Khutm and Al-Ayn in Oman.
+The most notorious for me was the Archaeological Sites of Bat, Al-Khutm, and Al-Ayn in Oman.
 I drove around the Omani countryside for hours looking for it and never found it.
 There are no signs and nothing to tell you where it is.
-There are several sites I passed on because of time constrains and scheduling.
+There are several sites I passed on because of time constraints and scheduling.
 I passed on visiting Komodo Island in Indonesia in 2008 because I wanted to get to Australia.
 I really kick myself if I’m within 50 miles of a site and don’t make a visit.

 14) The 12 most popular world heritage sites in the world to visit as measured by mosttraveledpeople.com are:

 - Budapest including the Banks of the Danube the Buda Castle Quarter and Andrássy Avenue (Hungary)

 - Historic Centre of Florence (Italy)